kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

     - E.g., `xyz.org` website, a paper, a book
   - Who added that information and when?
-    - He who made the modification to a data structure (e.g., Max) might be different from him who made the change in the db (e.g., Paul committed the change)
+    - He who made the modification to a data structure (e.g., Max) might be different from him who made the change in the DB (e.g., Paul committed the change)
     - Git is tracking only the second part
     - Context about the data change should be available (e.g., GitHub task might